Copyright law of the United Kingdom: Royal prerogative

 The power to hold and exercise all rights and privileges in connection with prerogative Crown copyright is managed by His Majesty's Stationery Office.

-Royal Arms

-Crown copyright applies in perpetuity to depictions of the Royal Arms and any of its constituent parts under the royal prerogative, and The National Archives restricts rights to reproduce them.
 Although Crown Copyright usually expires 50 years after publication, Section 171(b) of the Copyright, Designs and Patents Act 1988 made an exception for 'any right or privilege of the Crown' not written in an act of parliament, thus preserving the rights of the Crown under the unwritten royal prerogative.

-King James Bible and Book of Common Prayer
+Crown copyright applies in perpetuity to depictions of the Royal Arms and any of its constituent parts under the royal prerogative, and The National Archives restricts rights to reproduce them or to display them in film, television or theatre productions.

 The King James Version of the Bible and the Book of Common Prayer are in the public domain in most of the world.
 However, in the United Kingdom, the Crown claims a perpetual right under the royal prerogative.
 This right – which is separate from a copyright – is a remnant of the Crown's historical monopoly over all printing and publishing in the United Kingdom.
 Under ancient royal charters and licences issued by letters patent, the printing, publishing, and importing of these books is restricted to Cambridge University Press and Oxford University Press in England, Wales, and Northern Ireland, and to Collins in Scotland.